-- a) aerodrome reference point; - b) runway(s), with designation numbers, and if available, stopway(s) and clearway(s); and - c) taxiways, aprons, large buildings and other prominent aerodrome features.

-5.5.4.3 The portrayed aerodrome feature shall be linked to the following associated attributes in the database(s):
+- a) aerodrome reference point; - b) runway(s), with designation numbers, and if available, stopway(s) and clearway(s); and - c) taxiways, aprons, large buildings and other prominent aerodrome features. - 5.5.4.3 The portrayed aerodrome feature shall be linked to the following associated attributes in the database(s): - a) geographical coordinates of the aerodrome reference point; - b) aerodrome magnetic variation, year of information and annual change;

-a) geographical coordinates of the aerodrome reference point;
+Note- Magnetic variation may be database-linked to the aerodrome reference point.

-b) aerodrome magnetic variation, year of information and annual change;

-c) length and width of runway(s), stopway(s) and clearway(s);

-d) type of surface of runway(s) and stopway(s);

-e) magnetic bearings of the runway(s) to the nearest degree;

-f) elevations at each end of runway(s), stopway(s) and clearway(s), and at each significant change in slope of runway(s) and stopway(s);

-g) declared distances for each runway direction, or the abbreviation "NU" where a runway direction cannot be used for take-off or landing or both.
+- c) length and width of runway(s), stopway(s) and clearway(s); - d) type of surface of runway(s) and stopway(s); - e) magnetic bearings of the runway(s) to the nearest degree; - f) elevations at each end of runway(s), stopway(s) and clearway(s), and at each significant change in slope of runway(s) and stopway(s); - g) declared distances for each runway direction, or the abbreviation "NU" where a runway direction cannot be used for take-off or landing or both.

-Note - MCAR 14,, Attachment A, provides guidance on declared distances.
+Note- ASC 139-5 14, Volume I, Attachment A, provides guidance on declared distances.

-5.5.5 Radio navigation aid features Each radio navigation aid feature located within the chart coverage shall be portrayed by an appropriate symbol.
+5.5.5 Radio navigation aid features

+Each radio navigation aid feature located within the chart coverage shall be portrayed by an appropriate symbol.

-Note - Navigation aid feature attributes may be linked to the portrayed navigation aid features in the database(s).
+Note- Navigation aid feature attributes may be linked to the portrayed navigation aid features in the database(s).